impleri/player-skills/readme.md

 #### Builtin Types

 1. `Basic` provides a simple boolean `true`/`false`.
 Great for simple skills such as "can read."
 2. `Numeric` provides an integer value (0, 1, 2, etc).
-Great for skills which can be improved such as "can climb."
+Great for skills or attributes which can be improved such as " strength."
 3. `Tiered` are specialized version of `Numeric` in that strings can be used.
-One example could be university education (undergraduate, postgraduate, doctorate)
+One example could be "education" education (crude/primary, basic/secondary, intermediate/university, advanced/postgraduate, top/doctorate).
-4. `Specialization` provide a skill which allows one or more specializations out of a list (e.g. "can pick {X} lock")
+4. `Specialization` provide a skill which allows one or more specializations out of a list.
+An example is "magic type" ( red, black, white, green, blue).

-### SKill
+### Skill

 A skill tracks the data needed for SKill Types to calculate if a player _can_ perform a skill-based action.
 Skills get serialized and persisted in player-specific NBT data.
 Skills are exposed via KubeJS for modpack authors to manipulate as they see fit.
+This mod provides no built-in skills, as we want to encourage modpacks and other mods to provide that shape.

+### Restriction

+A restrictions handles the logic for determining if a player has an ability based on the set condition, current dimension, and current biome.
+It may also provide a replacement to the target resource.
+Like Skills, we provide no restrictions here.
+The other xSkills mods implements restrictions for many vanilla elements.

 ## KubeJS API